tryton/trytond/doc/ref/models/models.rst

     It contains the a unique name to reference the model throughout the platform.

+.. attribute:: Model.__access__

+   A set that contains the names of relation field for which the access rights are also checked for this model.

 .. attribute:: Model.__rpc__

     It contains a dictionary with method name as key and an instance of